Zonkil9/AbInitioPython/README.md

 ## Compatibility issues

-If you ever encounter the error related to the `libgfortran.so.3` library, e.g.:
+You may encounter the error related to the `libgfortran.so.3` library, e.g.:

 ```sh
 error while loading shared libraries: libgfortran.so.3: cannot open shared object file: No such file or directory
 ```

-Then, you should execute the `compatibility.sh` script from the `compatibility` directory and provide the sudo password.
+It is due to `libgfortran.so.3` is not distributed with recent Debian and Ubuntu distributions.
+If you are running the Debian machine, you should execute the `compatibility.sh` script from the `compatibility` directory and provide the sudo password -- the script installs the required library.

 ## Usage